cncf/tag-app-delivery/platforms-wg/glossary/_index.md

 QA analysts, UI/UX designers, technical writers, developer advocates.

 ## Platform users
-The target audience for a Platform which includes but is not limited to app developers and operators, data scientists, COTS software operators, and information workers - whoever runs software on the platform or uses platform provided capabilities.
+The target audience for a platform which includes but is not limited to app developers and operators, data scientists, COTS software operators, and information workers - whoever runs software on the platform or uses platform provided capabilities.